Virtual TimeClock Knowledge Base

 A network IP address may be assigned statically or dynamically:

-- A Static IP address is assigned at the computer (or device) and does not change.
+- A Static IP address is manually assigned at the computer (or device).
+Static IP addresses never change.

-- A Dynamic IP address (or DHCP) is assigned and managed by a piece of hardware on the network called a router.
+- A Dynamic IP address (or DHCP) is assigned and centrally managed by hardware on the network, usually a router.
+A computer or device is not permanent (static) and can be dynamically reassigned a new address at any time for a number of reasons.

 Dynamic IP addresses are widely used to simplify network management and prevent duplicate addresses.
-This is analogous to the post office assigning our street address and zip code rather than allowing each business and homeowner to decide what their own address will be.
+This can be compared to the post office assigning our street address and zip code rather than allowing each business and homeowner to decide what their own address will be.

 Virtual TimeClock & Static IP Addresses